apache/nuttx/configs/README.txt

   These board-specific configuration files can be found in the configs/<board-name>/ sub-directories and are discussed in this README.
-Additional configuration information maybe available in board-specific configs/<board-name>/README.txt files.
+Additional configuration information may be available in board-specific configs/<board-name>/README.txt files.

 The configs/ subdirectory contains configuration data for each board.
 These